Primary_Logo

 One of the biggest mistakes when it comes to sharing technical information is going into the conversation full of assumptions – like over- or underestimating the audience’s level of familiarity with the topic.

-Don’t make any assumptions on the audience’s level of knowledge.
-If you go too basic, you run the risk of insulting their intelligence, but going over their heads positions you as an ineffective communicator.
+Don’t make any assumptions about the audience’s level of knowledge.
+If you go too basic, you run the risk of insulting their intelligence but going over their heads positions you as an ineffective communicator.
 Instead, do some background research to determine the overall baseline of knowledge they’re working with.

 Don’t Be Overzealous